-Thai coconut lime soups are some of the easiest to make, this one comes together almost instantly in the time it takes for the shrimp to saute.
-The broth isn’t dependent on long simmering or tons of ingredients.
-The coconut milk and lime combine to make a really bright flavor.
+Thai coconut lime soup comes together almost instantly in the time it takes for the shrimp to sauté.
+The coconut milk and lime combine to make a lovely bright flavor in this classic Thai recipe.

 This soup has a very strong flavor profile, starting with the twang of lime and finishing with the heat from the hot peppers.